-As a first-year teacher, Chloe knew she was going to have to spend some of her own money to stock her classroom with supplies, but she didn’t realize just how expensive some materials would be.
+As a new teacher, Chloe knew she was going to have to spend some of her own money to stock her classroom with supplies, but she didn’t realize just how expensive some materials would be.
 Using the funds she’s raised through AdoptAClassroom.org, Chloe has purchased technology and reading materials, which are costly items to buy for a classroom.
 Technology is an important learning tool in Chloe’s classroom, especially for her reading instruction, which is why she works hard to crowdfund for these expensive materials.

 “More resources means more learning opportunities for my students,” said Chloe.
 “It means more access to 21st century skills and getting experience with technology at a young age, which I know is going to be important later on.”

 To assist her students in developing the literacy skills they need to be successful in their learning, Chloe purchased a subscription to the online program Raz-Kids.
 Using Raz-Kids, her 2nd graders have access to a variety of online books, quizzes, and skill reports both in the classroom and at home.